-Pa ige INTERE ST OF AMICI CURIAE i TABLE (OF AUTHORITIES iv DUCTION AND SUMMARY OF RGUMENT .
-1 ARGUM ENT .
-4 E(F) F) A' NOVATION IS PROMOTED WHEN CONOMIC ACTORS HAVE THE REEDOM TO DESIGN AND CRE- TE THEIR OWN PRODUCTS AND USINESS MODELS .
-4 A. Innovation Incentives are No Less Important for Collaborations Than Other Business Firms, and Perhaps More So .
-5 В. There Is a Critical Difference Between Product Design and Restraints Relating to Making or Selling a Product .
-6 H. IN HE NINTH CIRCUIT'S DECISION ERE INVITES LOWER COURTS TO NTERFERE WITH BASIC PROD- CT DESIGN .
-8 A. The Lower Court Should Never Have Reached the "Full" Rule of Reason .
-8 В. Applying Less Restrictive Alternative Analysis to Product Design Undermines Innovation Incentives for All Firms and Collaborations 11
+Page TABLE OF AUTHORITIES iv INTEREST OF AMICI CURIAE 1 INTRODUCTION AND SUMMARY OF ARGUMENT 2 ARGUMENT 5 I. INNOVATION IS PROMOTED WHEN ECONOMIC ACTORS HAVE THE FREEDOM TO DESIGN AND CREATE THEIR OWN PRODUCTS AND BUSINESS MODELS 5 A. Innovation Incentives are No Less Important for Collaborations Than Other Business Firms, and Perhaps More So 8 B. There Is a Critical Difference Be- tween Product Design and Re- straints Relating to Marketing or Selling a Product 10 II.
+THE NINTH CIRCUIT'S DECISION INVITES LOWER COURTS TO INTERFERE WITH BASIC PRODUCT DESIGN 11 A. The Lower Court Should Never Have Reached the "Full" Rule of Reason 11 B. Applying Less Restrictive Alternative Analysis to Product Design Undermines Innovation Incentives for Collaborations and All Other Firms 14